...

 Second Yellow Card for Defender

 During the first contest Sagnol fouls Del Piero.
 The foul is reckless enough to warrant a yellow card.
 It’s Sagnol’s second yellow, so he’s sent off.
 As per Law 22, Del Piero receives a penalty kick.
-As per Law 12, Del Piero now competes one-on-one against Barthez.
+As per Law 12, Del Piero now competes 1v1 against Barthez.

 Red Card for Defender